Your source of photonics CAD tools

 AlGaAs modulator: absorption spectra for various values of the bias voltage

-(left) Experimental data from [1] and (right) Harold EAM results for (top) TE polarisation and (bottom) TM polarisation
+(left) Experimental data from [1] and (right) Harold QCSE results for (top) TE polarisation and (bottom) TM polarisation

 Comparison with experiment for SiGe modulator